 A sudden buzzing sound.
 Imamu was startled and almost jumped up.
 The doctor took the call with composure.
 “Hello?”

-“Who is the patient?
+“Who?
 Mr. Chidike?
-Oh!
-Isn’t he the police chief’s son?
-Let me see, can he wait for 30 minutes?”
+Isn’t he the police chief’s son!?
+Oh dear, a cut on his leg?
+Let me see, I’m hurrying there now.
+Can he please wait for 30 minutes?”
 Imamu now understood, there was the son of the police chief in their district that got a cut on his lower leg from a gang fighting.
 If receiving no treatment, a permanent scar would be left.

 Slap!
 Imamu felt burning pain on the left side of his cheek.
 Before he could realize that it was a smack, the corner of the coat disappeared between the doorframe and the closing door.